Initiation ritual (mafia)

-To become a full member of the Mafia or Cosa Nostra (both the original Sicilian Mafia or the Italian-American offshoot often known as the "American Mafia") – to become a "man of honor" or a "made man" – an aspiring member must take part in an initiation ritual or initiation ceremony.
-The ceremony involves significant ritual, oaths, blood, and an agreement is made to follow the rules of the Mafia as presented to the inductee.
+To become a member of the Mafia or Cosa Nostra (both the original Sicilian Mafia or the Italian-American offshoot often known as the "American Mafia")—to become a "man of honor" or a "made man"—an aspiring member must take part in an initiation ritual or initiation ceremony.
+The ceremony involves significant ritual, oaths, blood, and an agreement to follow the rules of the Mafia.
 The first known account of the ceremony dates back to 1877 in Sicily.

-The typical sequence of the ceremony according to several distinct descriptions has common features.
+The typical sequence of the ceremony, according to several distinct descriptions, has common features.
 First, the new recruit is led into the presence of other members and presented by a member.
-The association is explained, including its basic rules, then his finger is pricked with a needle by the officiating member.
+The association is explained, including its basic rules, then the recruit's finger is pricked with a needle by the officiating member.
 A few drops of blood are spilled on a card bearing the likeness of a saint, the card is set on fire, and finally, while the card is passed rapidly from hand to hand to avoid burns, the novice takes an oath of loyalty to the Mafia family.
-This may have been inspired by the oral legends of initiation rituals of the Sicilian sect Beati Paoli, popularized in 1909 by the William Galt serialized novel I Beati Paoli.
+This ceremony may have been inspired by the oral legends of initiation rituals of the Sicilian sect Beati Paoli, popularized in 1909 by the William Galt serialized novel I Beati Paoli.

 In Sicily

 The first known account of the ceremony dates back to 1877 in Monreale in an article in the Giornale di Sicilia in an account about the Stuppagghiari, an early Mafia-type organisation.
 Other early accounts were during a trial against the Fratellanza (Brotherhood) in Agrigento (1884) and the Fratuzzi (Little Brothers) in Bagheria (1889).

 One of the first life accounts of an initiation ceremony was given by Bernardino Verro, a leader of the Fasci Siciliani, a popular social movement of democratic and socialist inspiration, which arose in Sicily in the early 1890s.
 To give the movement teeth and protect himself from harm, Verro joined the Fratuzzi in Corleone.
 In a memoir written many years later, he describes the initiation ritual he underwent in the spring of 1893:

-Soon after Verro broke with the Mafia and – according to police reports – became their most bitter enemy.
+Soon after Verro broke with the Mafia and, according to police reports, became their most bitter enemy.
 He was killed by the Mafia in 1915 when he was the mayor of Corleone.

 In the United States

-As a result of the Apalachin meeting, the membership books to become a made man in the mob were closed in 1957, and were not reopened until 1976.
+As a result of the Apalachin meeting, the membership books to become a made man in the mob were closed in 1957 and were not reopened until 1976.
 The first known account of the ritual in the United States was provided in 1963 by Joe Valachi, who was initiated in 1930, in his testimony at the McClellan hearings.
 Valachi's was a high-profile case, and helped convince the country of the existence of the organization in the United States called the Cosa Nostra, also known as the Mafia.
-He provided the FBI with first-hand information about the inside of the Mafia, including one of the first ever descriptions of the induction ceremony.
+He provided the FBI with firsthand information about the inside of the Mafia, including one of the first ever descriptions of the induction ceremony.